-Osteotomy of the kneeProximal tibial osteotomy; Lateral closing wedge osteotomy
+Osteotomy of the kneeProximal tibial osteotomy; Lateral closing wedge osteotomy; High tibial osteotomy; Distal femoral osteotomy

 Osteotomy of the knee is surgery that involves making a cut in one of the bones in your lower leg.
-This can be done to relieve symptoms of arthritis.
+This can be done to relieve symptoms of arthritis by realignment of your leg.

 - You will be pain-free during surgery.
 You may get spinal or epidural anesthesia, along with medicine to help you relax.
 You may also receive general anesthesia, in which you will be asleep.

-- For an opening wedge osteotomy, the surgeon may also open a wedge on the painful side of the knee.
+- The surgeon may also open a wedge on the painful side of the knee.
+This is called an opening wedge osteotomy.

 - Staples, screws, or plates may be used, depending on the type of osteotomy.

-- You may need a bone graft to fill out the wedge.
+- You may need a bone graft to fill in the wedge.

 Why the Procedure Is Performed